BUHAVE > Career Guide > How To Become A Phlebotomist

 If you are considering choosing your professional approach as a phlebotomist, here is a list of requirements that each phlebotomist should meet.
 The phlebotomist should be:

-• Have a High School Diploma or GED or any similar standard
+• Have a High School Diploma or GED (or equivalent)

 Steps To Become A Phlebotomist